Campus Community

 Windows on the World

 The theme running through all of Eastern’s programs is the development of Christian leaders for the 21st century and beyond.
 Windows on the World provides a strong intellectual, campus-wide forum where faculty and students enter into dialogue and debate in areas of the arts, culture, marketplace, and political engagement.
-The forum’s purposes are to enrich the vision of faculty and students; to stimulate engagement with secular issues from a Christian perspective; to provide an all-campus opportunity to hear leading Christian thinkers present differing Christian perspectives on complex issues; to articulate reasons why Christians should serve the common good, all to the greater glory of God.
+The forum’s purposes are to enrich the vision of faculty and students; to stimulate engagement with secular issues from a Christian perspective; to provide an all-campus opportunity to hear leading Christian thinkers present differing Christian perspectives on complex issues; and to articulate reasons why Christians should serve the common good, all to the greater glory of God.

 Fall Convocation